SyedAliHamad/algoexpert/easy/Question-7 (Branch Sums)/README.md

 # Branch Sums

-Given a Binary Search Tree return an array which shows us the sum of all the branches present in the tree
+Given a Binary Search Tree return an array which shows us the sum of all the branches present in the tree.

 ## Example
             10